Jamonse/Jamonse/README.md

 ### Hi there 👋

-Im a Computer Science student :student: who has a strong interest and enjoys Full Stack development.
+Im a Computer Science student :student: who has a strong interest in Full Stack development.

 :reminder_ribbon:	Some of my current knowledge and skills are: